 Private Trails.
-The Orange Park Association had a common area trail system that was accessible to residents and non-residents alike.
+The Orange Park Community Association (OPCA) had a common area trail system that was accessible to residents and non-residents alike.
 For safety reasons, the association installed barriers at the trail's entry points to prevent vehicle access.
-A non-resident disabled person wanted to use a horse drawn carriage on the trails and sued the association under the Americans with Disabilities Act.
+A non-resident disabled person wanted to use a horse drawn carriage on the trails and sued the association under the Disabled Persons Act, Unruh Civil Rights Act, and the Americans with Disabilities Act.

-He lost when the court ruled that the association's trails were not "public" trails just because the association did not actively exclude members of the public.
-(Carolyn v.
-Orange Park.)
+The court concluded the association's trails were not public trails just because the association did not actively exclude members of the public.

 Liability for Injuries.
 See related topic "Injuries on Easements & Trails."